tensorflow/tfjs-core/demos/complementary-color-prediction/complementary_color_prediction.md

 ### Initialization of Weights Matters

 Now and then, a channel of the predicted complementary color may stay at 0 throughout training.
-For instance, in the instance below, the blue channel is stuck at 0.
+For instance, in the screenshot below, the blue channel is stuck at 0.

 ![Blue channel at 0](blue-channel-at-0.png)

-This behavior unfortunately reflects how weight initialization matters toward whether training happens.
+This behavior unfortunately stems from how weight initialization matters toward whether training happens.
 Sometimes, a channel stuck at 0 may resolve over time.
 Other times, a page refresh may be necessary.

 ### End